Scholars in Residence Program

 Applicants living outside the U.S. and those whose work has an international dimension are especially encouraged to apply.

 Scholars will receive a monthly stipend of $5,000.
 In addition, participants will receive (shared) office space at the Women’s Studies Research Center at Brandeis University and access to all available Brandeis University resources as state and university health policies permit.
+There is also the possibility to have the support of an undergraduate Research Assistant.

 Please submit each of the following items when completing the online application.